mbaumer/us_hep_funding/docs/_states/ID.md

 ```
 ## NSF MPS Grants
 ```
-In the past 5 years, this state has received  36  NSF MPS grants, totalling  $5,247,526.00 Who have these grants gone to?
+In the past 5 years, this state has received:
+36 NSF MPS grants, totalling $5,247,526.00

                                     Amount ($)
 Institution
 BOISE STATE UNIVERSITY                 2113961